skinofstars/skinofstars.github.com/_posts/2014-09-19-vagrant-to-docker.markdown

 published: true
 meta: {}
 ---
-Despite some initial mis-givings, I really fell for Vagrant.
+Despite some initial misgivings, I really fell for Vagrant.
 Consistent repeatable develoment environments, what's not to love?
-Well, the mostly the lack of speed.
+Well, mostly the lack of speed.
 There are tricks that help, like nfs, but a full VM is comparatively slow compared to running native.
-Also, though I try to keep things consistent, using provisioners like Ansible, there still seems to be some discrepencies between environments.
+Also, though I try to keep things consistent by using provisioners like Ansible, there still seems to be some discrepencies between environments.
+Maybe there is another way...

 I've heard great things about Docker's speed.
 There are also several services now offering Docker based deploys.
 So as part of a blog revivial (that time of year again) I thought I'd give it a go.